Human Anatomy and Embryology (with Gross Anatomy Lab)

 Biochemistry is concerned with the functioning of cellular constituents at the molecular level in health and how their functions are altered in disease.
 Biochemistry is fundamental to understanding all branches of the life sciences.
 Topics include cellular energy metabolism, signal transduction, cell biology, medical genetics, complete blood count, anemia, diabetes, and hemostasis tests.

-The Interdisciplinary Healthcare course involves the Colleges of Dental Medicine, Health Sciences, Optometry, Osteopathic Medicine, and Pharmacy.
-The course is designed to teach all clinically-based students about each other's clinical programs and how they interact together as part of an interdisciplinary healthcare team: cardiovascular sciences, clinical psychology, dental medicine, nurse anesthesia, occupational therapy, optometry, osteopathic medicine, pharmacy, physician assistant, physical therapy and podiatry students learn about the importance of an interdisciplinary approach to patient care.
-The class consists primarily of online presentations that are delivered by interdisciplinary team members from each of the clinical programs.
+The Interprofessional Healthcare course involves the Colleges of Dental Medicine, Health Sciences, Optometry, Osteopathic Medicine, Pharmacy and Veterinary Medicine.
+The course is designed to teach all clinically-based students about each other's clinical programs, how they might interact together as part of an interprofessional healthcare team, and the importance of an interprofessional approach to patient care.
+The class consists primarily of online presentations that are delivered by interprofessional team members from each of the clinical programs.
 Associated quizzes will also be completed online.
-Occasional lectures will also be given in the classroom in a seminar format or in conjunction with panel presentations.
+Occasional lectures, panel presentations, or group assignments may also be incorporated.

 The course is organized by organ system and the major infectious diseases affecting each of these are discussed.
 Focus is on the etiology, pathogenesis, clinical manifestations and diagnosis of these selected diseases.